ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/08--performance-patterns/08-1--cache-aside--faker--sqlite3--redis/README.md

 ### Cache-Aside

-When data is more frequently read than updated, applications can use a cache to optimize repeated access to information stored in a database or data store.
+When data is more frequently read than updated, applications can use a *cache* to optimize repeated access to information stored in a database or data store.
-In the Cache-Aside pattern, Cache-Aside, where, frequently accessed data is stored in a cache, reducing the need to fetch data from the data store repeatedly.
+In the *Cache-Aside* pattern, frequently accessed data is stored in a cache, reducing the need to fetch data from the data store repeatedly.
+The cached data usually exist for a relatively short period of time.

 ### Redis